tom-seddon/beeblink/README.md

 	git submodule init
 	git submodule update

-`master` is the branch used to build the latest release, so it should be good. `wip/tom` is for whatever I'm working on currently, and will probably work pretty well.
-Other branches are undocumented and probably only temporary.
+(Note that you'll also need to do a `git submodule update` after switching branch.)

-After switching branch, you'll need to do a `git submodule update`.
+Build the `master` branch to get the latest release, or `wip/master` to get the latest prerelease.
+Both should work well, though the prerelease will have had less testing.

 [How to build the server](./docs/build-server.md).